hyperledger/fabric/docs/source/private_data_tutorial.rst

 .. code-block:: GO

     // CreateAsset creates a new asset by placing the main asset details in the assetCollection
     // that can be read by both organizations.
-The appraisal value is stored in the owner's org specific collection. func (s *SmartContract) CreateAsset(ctx contractapi.TransactionContextInterface) error {
+The appraisal value is stored in the owners org specific collection. func (s *SmartContract) CreateAsset(ctx contractapi.TransactionContextInterface) error {

         // Get new asset from transient map transientMap, err := ctx.GetStub().GetTransient()